 Merci: So this is what I like about truth and I know Paul is one with me, being in Los Angeles.
 You have to understand paradox or you couldn’t navigate the city.
 I’m bi-coastal and I love LA but I know what a world of truths that are different.

-On one hand there’s a part of me that almost resents this criteria that at times can feel so monumental.
+On one hand, there’s a part of me that almost resents these criteria that at times can feel so monumental.
 But on the other hand, I appreciate it because I know there’s a rigor there.
 It may take me several times to get there but when I do I will have earned something.
 Not so much in their eyes.

 Credentialing is the language we speak professionally.
-Like Robyn said, at one level it doesn’t mean much of anything but in currency in the workplace, it has value.
+As Robyn said, at one level it doesn’t mean much of anything but in the currency in the workplace, it has value.
 So that’s why credentialing, to me, is ultimately wise.
-I decided to submit my certificate with International Coach Academy to the International Coach Federation and I am now a Professional Certified Coach with them.
-Everyone here keep their fingers crossed and perhaps even a Master Certified Coach.
+I decided to submit my certificate with International Coach Academy to the International Coaching Federation and I am now a Professional Certified Coach with them.
+Everyone here keeps their fingers crossed and perhaps even a Master Certified Coach.